Showing posts with label Hawaii. Show all posts

 Unfortunately, this subject was difficult to find ample resources for outside of Hawaii, although once we were there we really did find ourselves immersed in the history of Hawaii's monarchy and were able to explore some wonderful places important to the monarchy and see some beautiful treasures.

 I printed out this large infographic of Hawaii's monarchs and had the children put it on the wall under our map for easy reference.
 I also tried to get the kids to watch this American Experience episode on Hawaii's last queen, but it was super dry and didn't hold their interest.
-Matt and I later watched it by ourselves, and it hardly held my interest, either, but I wanted the information so I muscled through.
+My partner and I later watched it by ourselves, and it hardly held my interest, either, but I wanted the information so I muscled through.

 We used these resources on the Hawaiian monarchy: